+4 University of Antwerp and Catholic University of Leuven, joachim.deweerdt@uantwerpen.be

+5 Cornell University, sk145@cornell.edu

-1 Bert Ingelaere (corresponding author, bert.ingelaere@uantwerpen.be) is Lecturer at the University of Antwerp; Luc Christiaensen (lchristiaensen@worldbank.org) is Lead Economist at the Jobs Group of the World Bank Group, Joachim De Weerdt (joachim.deweerdt@uantwerpen.be) is Senior Lecturer at the University of Antwerp and Senior Research Fellow at the Catholic University of Leuven, Ravi Kanbur (sk145@cornell.edu) is Professor of Economics at Cornell University.
-The authors would very much like to thank the migrant survey participants for sharing their life histories.
+6 The authors would very much like to thank the migrant survey participants for sharing their life histories, the Tanzanian research assistants as well as two anonymous reviewers.
 Financial support from the Strategic Research Program of the World Bank Group and the International Growth Center of the Department of International Development, UK is further gratefully acknowledged.
 The findings, interpretations, and conclusions expressed in this paper are entirely those of the authors.
 They do not necessarily represent the views of the International Bank for Reconstruction and Development/World Bank and its affiliated organizations, or those of the Executive Directors of the World Bank or the governments they represent.